GyulyVGC/sniffnet/README.md

   * amount of exchanged packets and bytes
   * initial and final timestamp of information exchange

+## IP Geolocation

+  Geolocation refers to the remote IP address of the connection, and it's performed against a [MMDB file](https://maxmind.github.io/MaxMind-DB/):

+  > The MMDB (MaxMind database) format has been developed especially for IP lookup.
+It is optimized to perform lookups on data indexed by IP network ranges quickly and efficiently.
+If you want the best performance on your IP lookups for use in a production environment, you should use the MMDB format files.

+  This format potentially allows Sniffnet to execute different hundreds of IP lookups in a matter of a few milliseconds.

+  Sometimes it is not possible to determine the location of an IP address; this is most likely due to the address being a private IP address.

 ## Supported application layer protocols